Duties and Responsibilities

 While performing the duties of this job, the employee is regularly

-The employee is occasionally required to stand, walk, stoop, kneel,
+required to sit.
+The employee is occasionally required to stand,

-Work-inside a well-lighted and air-conditioned area most of the
+well-lighted and air-conditioned area most of the time.
+The noise

-The noise level in the work environment is usually quiet to
+level in the work environments is usually quiet to moderate.

 In compliance with Title VI of the Civil Rights Act of 1964,